I have a woodlot, what should I do with it?

 Who should you contact to report environmental violations, such as a neighbour not leaving a buffer when cutting near a stream?

 Did you know you can apply online for a Watercourse and Wetland Alteration (WAWA) permit?
 Click here to see more information on the GNB website.

 How do I find out what my woodlot is worth?

 Woodlot stumpage values are dependant on tree size, species, densities and quality.
 Woodlots also hold many other values for people and the ecosystem.
-Talk to your local marketing board for woodlot appraisals.
+Talk to your local Forest Products Marketing Board for woodlot appraisals.

 I want to harvest my woodlot, what steps do I take?

-    The first step to take is contacting your local marketing board, who can assist you in the process of harvesting your woodlot.
+The first step to take is contacting your local Forest Products Marketing Board, who can assist you in the process of harvesting your woodlot.
 The process entails an assessment of your woodland to determine areas with merchantable volume, acquiring personnel to harvest and truck your timber, determining stumpage contracts, as well as finding markets for selling your timber.